High Fiber Diet for Diverticulitis

 Does a High Fiber Diet Reduce the Risk of Contracting Diverticulitis?

-Even though physicians may sometimes prescribe shunning high fiber foods during flare-ups, the NIDDK prescribes having high fiber foods often to eliminate the risk of diverticulitis.
+Although physicians sometimes recommend avoiding high-fiber foods during flare-ups, the NIDDK recommends eating them often to reduce the risk of diverticulitis.

 This eliminates the pressure in your digestive system, which helps prevent the formation of diverticula inside your body.

-Having a fiber-rich diet helps promote a robust digestive system for individuals without diverticular problems.
-According to research done in 2016, a stomach bacterium has a role to play in diverticular syndrome.
+A fiber-rich diet helps promote a robust digestive system for individuals without diverticular problems.
+According to research done in 2016, a stomach bacterium plays a role in diverticular syndrome.

-Although more research is required, future studies are likely to support this theory; regulating gut bacterium via a high fiber diet.
+Although more research is required, future studies will likely support this theory of regulating gut bacteria via a high fiber diet.

 High Fibers Foods for Diverticulitis